-Therefore, the Trustee's aim is to recover what funds it can for members, resolve any associated tax or legal issues and, thereafter, to allow members to transfer the value of their pension pots to alternative, more appropriate arrangements of their choice and wind-up the Scheme.
-Given the irregular nature of the Scheme, the time frame for this is uncertain and may extend to several years.
+Therefore, the Trustee's aim is to recover what funds it can for members, resolve any associated tax or legal issues and, thereafter, to allow members to transfer the value of their pension pots to alternative, more appropriate arrangements and wind-up the Scheme.
+Given the irregular nature of the Scheme, the time frame for this is uncertain and may extend to a number of years.